 The transition to college is as exciting as it is nerve-wracking.
 Everybody goes through their own process of easing into college life, but we've put together some resources to make your own introduction to your new home as easy as possible.

 The University does not carry insurance of any kind on the property of students and accepts no responsibility for loss or damage to such property.
 Students are encouraged to carry their own personal proper insuance.
 Students are expected to keep access doors to residence halls closed and locked at all times.
 Residents are financially liable for damages to rooms, apartments, furnishings, and common area facilities.
 Fees for unclaimed or common area damages will be shared jointly by the residing students.

 Personal property insurance is recommended for all students.
-Learn more about its benefits and what policies cover.

 Q: Is my student required to have a meal plan?